higlass/clodius/README.md

 ## Quick start with Docker

-If you don't have your own data, get some sample data:
+If you don't have your own, get some sample data:
 ```
 mkdir -p /tmp/clodius/input
 mkdir -p /tmp/clodius/output